Updated in March, 2020

 By implementing some very basic strategies for boosting the AOV, even a company with a relatively small customer base can increase its revenue.

-It is always easier and cheaper to keep an existing customer than to locate a new one.
+We all know that it is easier and cheaper to keep an existing customer than to attract a new one.
 Repeat customers also tend to spend more with each new order because they already trust your products and services.
-According to RJ Metrics, repeat customers in the top ten percent spend more than three times the AOV of the bottom 90 percent of online consumers Tweet.
+According to RJ Metrics, repeat customers in the top ten percent spend more than three times the AOV of the bottom 90 percent of online consumers.
 And the very elite one percent of consumers spend more than five times the typical purchase.
 That’s a tremendous boost in AOV.

 - Consider sending email reminders or coupons to current customers who have been away from your website for a significant time frame.